irebernardidev/VeggieNosh-MP3/README.md

 </details>

 # Design
-The architect behind VeggieNosh aimed for a seamless fusion of user-friendliness and modern design principles.
-This vegan online cookbook is a testament to their commitment to providing an accessible, visually appealing platform where recipes are not only shared but showcased with elegance and clarity.
+VeggieNosh is designed to harmoniously blend user convenience with modern design principles.
+This online vegan cookbook exemplifies a commitment to creating an interface that is both visually appealing and easy to navigate.
+It's a platform where recipes are elegantly and clearly showcased.
 The following design elements were used in the website:

 - ## Technical Framework